kauancs2/shortnuts/README.md

 # 🔀 Shortcut App

-**Shortcut** is a lightweight Windows desktop application built with [Tauri](https://tauri.app) and [React](https://reactjs.org).
+**Shortnuts** is a lightweight Windows desktop application built with [Tauri](https://tauri.app) and [React](https://reactjs.org).
 It allows users to create and manage custom keyboard shortcuts to boost productivity and streamline daily tasks.

 ---